-Print copies of the graphic organizer in the appendix or invite students to make their own like the one below.
+Provide students with a graphic organizer or invite them to make their own like the one below.

 CLAIM, SUPPO ORT, QUESTION

 TECHNOLOGY How Does This Technology Show That A Prehistoric Society Is Complex?
 CLAIM What Evidence Do You Have?
 SUPPORT What QUESTIONS Do You Have?

-Fish Traps Etowah Video: Fish Trap
+Fish Traps Etowah Video: Fish Traps

-Trade Etowah Video: River Ocmulgee Video: Trading Post
+Trade Etowah Images: River Ocmulgee Images: Village Site

 Trenches Ocmulgee Video: Corn Field Mound